Caregiving from a distance is challenging

 Get long distance caregiving tips from this helpful guide

 This comprehensive guide is free to print or download.
-It has an overview of everything you’ll need to know to be a wonderful long distance caregiver.
+It has an overview of everything you’ll need to know to be a confident long distance caregiver.

 7 essential sections of the long distance caregiving guide

-Everything in this guide is helpful, but the amount of material might feel overwhelming at first.
+All the long distance caregiving tips in this guide are helpful, but the amount of material might feel overwhelming at first.
 We recommend starting with these 7 key sections.

 1. Checklist of Care Needs, Page 11

 The first step is to understand the situation and figure out what your older adult needs help with.
 That way, you can find the right services to meet their needs.